-Meaning of grapevine or informal communication
+Meaning of informal communication

 Informal communication system is the opposite system of formal communication.
 In this system the communication is made without following any predetermined rules of policy.
 Informal communication plays a vital role to operate the organization’s activities.
 When the employees cannot understand the subject matter of the communication, they can discuss with their authority anywhere about the matter as like in the dining table or in the playground or in the club.
 Some definitions of informal communication are as follows: